 When analyzing my cooking habits nowadays, then sweating onions and garlic in a bit of olive oil or water is the first cooking step many of my clean eating recipes have in common.

-Of course I learned already as kid how healthy garlic really is.
+Of course I learned already as kid how healthy this allium vegetable really is.
 My father worked as brick layer foreman and I remember that he always had raw garlic cloves in his lunch box.
-Eating raw garlic cloves seemed to be a popular snacking habit between him and his workmates.
+Eating raw cloves seemed to be a popular snacking habit between him and his workmates.
 And even nowadays (he is happily turning eighty in a couple of months) snacking garlic cloves is a beloved habit of him.
 By the way for general health maintenance, even the World Health Organization (WHO) recommends one clove of garlic a day.

 One little warning before we jump right into the recipe.
 While it is an easy dish you will need some time to prepare it as is not a quick clean eating recipe you are used from me.
 But I feel investing the time for this meal is worth it.